Outstanding Patient Experience 2025 - Midlands Ultrasound and Medical Read reviews on Doctify...

 • Provides long-term peace of mind

-MUMS Consultant Paediatrician, Dr Vijay Iyer and MUMS Private GPs, administer Meningitis B Vaccine to babies aged over 2 months, infants, adolescents, and adults.
+MUMS Consultant Paediatrician, Dr Vijay Iyer and MUMS Private GPs, administer Meningitis B Vaccine to adults and children over the age of 10yrs.

 Worrying about meningitis is normal, especially if you have children.
 While no vaccine is 100 percent effective, getting vaccinated against the main strains of meningitis is the best way to help prevention.